-- you consider formation of methyl-aniline or chloro-aniline by cleave unlikely because "amide bonds are chemically stable and require extreme pH level and temperatures above 100°C to be hydrolysed." - you claim "the toxicity profile is dominated by the amine function, and there is comparatively little influence of a non-polar substituent in the o-position (noting the toluidine is the most hazardous variant)" and point out the potential metabolites after azo-bond cleavage.
-You did not provide the related supporting data (e.g. robust study summaries of the relevant studies) in your documentation. - you cross-refer to available static and dynamic dissolution assays with analogue substance outside the scope of your category (EC 600-736-8) to support the claims of poor absorption and low bioavailability.
-You did not provide ECHA with the related data (e.g. robust study summaries with results, conclusions and test material characterisation) and explain the relevance of the indicated supporting information to Metal Laked Mono-Azo Yellow (ONAPSA-derived) Pigments in your documentation in your documentation.
+- you indicate your intention to update your read-across justification according to the requirements of the read across assessment framework - you note the structurally differing substitution of the category substances and claim that "these groups have no significant role in metabolism, as its anions are already fairly soluble because of the sulfonated group." - you consider formation of methyl-aniline or chloro-aniline by cleave unlikely because "amide bonds are chemically stable and require extreme pH level and temperatures above 100°C to be hydrolysed." - you claim "the toxicity profile is dominated by the amine function, and there is comparatively little influence of a non-polar substituent in the o-position (noting the toluidine is the most hazardous variant)" and point out the potential metabolites after azo-bond cleavage.
+You did not provide the related supporting data (e.g. robust study summaries of the relevant studies) in your documentation. - you refer to static and dynamic biosolubility tests of structural analogues (e.g. phthalocyanines) indicating that the analogue substance is not soluble in a static system and shows high biopersistence due to very low or no dissolution and no significant transformation in a dynamic system.
+Also, you did not provide the related data (e.g. robust study summaries of the relevant studies) and explain the relevance of the indicated supporting information to Metal Laked Mono-Azo Yellow (ONAPSA-derived) Pigments in your documentation in your documentation.